He came back and wrote this article...

 in the

-.
+New York Observer.
 Anonymous Democratic strategists are attacking me with

 the straw man argument that criticism will jeopardize Democratic seats, wingnuts